 A notable maintenance issue for plumbing systems is the maintenance staff itself.
 Knowledgable and capable staff should be hired to maintain these delicate and expensive systems; the cost of recklessness is both high and easily-avoidable.
 In lieu of staff with domain-expertise, employers should invest in training their inexperienced staff in order for them to understand and properly deal with plumbing troubleshooting issues; doing so will save a great deal of money down the line.

 Another common maintenance dilemma is improper booster pump start-up after prolonged power failure.
 If there is a power outage and tenants are able to continue to draw water from the piping system, there is a risk that the domestic booster pumps will start up with an empty water riser, resulting in blown-up pipes; the booster pumps should be shut down in such instances.
-This lends further credence to the point that a knowledgable, well-trained maintenance staff is essential for the upkeep of plumbing systems, especially for demanding high-rise structures.
+This lends further credence to the point that knowledgable, well-trained maintenance staff is essential for the upkeep of plumbing systems, especially for demanding high-rise structures.

 High-rises are imposing structures that are comprised of many interlocking mechanical systems, and their occupants expect these systems to function properly on a daily basis.
-These structures pose a multiude of maintenance and design challenges such as water pressure troubleshooting, water distribution logistics, heater efficiency, drain-waste-vent-system maintenance, and other maintenance and design issues.
+These structures pose a multitude of maintenance and design challenges such as water pressure troubleshooting, water distribution logistics, heater efficiency, drain-waste-vent-system maintenance, and other maintenance and design issues.
 MEP engineers, if they are sufficiently well-informed of the challenges these structures present, can readily meet these challenges with solutions.